Pot-in-pot refrigerator: Construction

 A zeer is constructed by placing a clay pot within a larger clay pot with wet sand in between the pots and a wet cloth on top.

-The device cools as the water evaporates, allowing refrigeration in hot, dry climate.
+The device cools as the water evaporates, allowing refrigeration in hot, dry climates.
 It must be placed in a dry, ventilated space for the water to evaporate effectively towards the outside.
 Evaporative coolers tend to perform poorly or not at all in climates with high ambient humidity, since the water is not able to evaporate well under these conditions.

-If there is an impermeable separation layer between the food and the porous pots, undrinkable water such as seawater can be used to drive the cooling process, without contaminating the food.
+If there is an impermeable separation layer between the food and the porous pots, undrinkable water such as seawater can be used to drive the cooling process without contaminating the contents.
 This is useful in arid locations near the ocean where drinkable water is a limited commodity, and can be accomplished by using a pot that has waterproof glaze or cement applied to the inner wall where the food is stored.

 Extended operation is possible if the pots are able to draw water from a storage container, such as an inverted airtight jar, or if the pots are placed in a shallow pool of water.
-A strap can be used to tie the inner pot down instead of using sand to prevent it from floating.
+A strap can be used to tie the inner pot down to prevent it from floating, instead of using sand.

 Operating conditions

 Several key considerations are important for determining if an evaporative cooling device will provide effective cooling and storage.
-ECCs (evaporative cooling chambers) and clay pot coolers provide the most benefits when they are used in low humidity climates (less than 40% relative humidity), the temperature is relatively high (maximum daily temperature higher than 25 °C), water is available to add to the device between one and three times per day, and the device can be located in a shady and well-ventilated area.
-If any of these key criteria cannot be met at the time when improved vegetable storage is needed, then ECCs or clay pot coolers may not provide sufficient benefits to justify their use.
+ECCs (evaporative cooling chambers) and clay pot coolers provide the most benefits when they are used in low-humidity climates (less than 40% relative humidity), the temperature is relatively high (maximum daily temperature higher than 25 °C), water is available to add to the device between one and three times per day, and the device can be located in a shady and well-ventilated area.
+If any of these key criteria cannot be met, then ECCs or clay pot coolers may not provide sufficient benefits to justify their use.

 Effectiveness

 The effectiveness of evaporative cooling varies with the temperature, humidity and airflow.
-Given a constant flow of cool dry air, evaporative cooling can achieve temperatures as low as the wet-bulb temperature, the 100% humidity condition at the given temperature.
+Given a constant flow of cool, dry air, evaporative cooling can achieve temperatures as low as the wet-bulb temperature, the 100% humidity condition at the given temperature.
 Documented tables show the minimum temperature that can be achieved at different starting temperatures and percent humidities.

-To determine the effectiveness of evaporative cooling chambers for specific uses it is helpful to consider the following:
+To determine the effectiveness of evaporative cooling chambers for specific uses, it is helpful to consider the following: